Feyerabend/vm/basal0/TINY.md

 After Altair BASIC, Gates and Allen clearly focused their interests to build a company for the rising market of BASIC interpreters.
-The plethora of newly designed microcomputers popping up, they needed a software base, where BASIC suited perfectly.
-There were other attempts such as word processors, without a start in a system for BASIC, but they were relegated to a smaller market.
+The plethora of newly designed microcomputers popping up they needed a software base, where BASIC suited perfectly.
+There were other attempts such as word processors without a start in a system for BASIC, but they were relegated to a smaller market.

 Microsoft BASIC came to dominate the microsystems of the